Dada Mukerjee

 Sudhir Mukerjee (16 November 1913 – 10 September 1997), better known as Dada Mukerjee, was an Indian writer who was professor of Economics at Allahabad University, Uttar Pradesh, India.
 He is best known as a close devotee of Neem Karoli Baba (known to his devotees as Maharajji).
-Starting 14 July 1958, when they moved into the "Red House" at No. 4 Church Lane, Neem Karoli resided with Mukerjee and his wife Kamala (or Didi, elder sister) during the winters.
-This continued until Neem Karoli's death in 1973.
+Starting 14 July 1958, when they moved into the "Red House" at No. 4 Church Lane, Baba Neem Karoli resided with Mukerjee and his wife Kamala (or Didi, elder sister) during the winters.
+This continued until Baba Neem Karoli's Mahasamadhi in 1973.

-After Neem Karoli's death, Mukerjee wrote two English-language books about him: By His Grace: A Devotee's Story, and The Near and the Dear: Stories of Neem Karoli Baba and His Devotees.
+After Baba Neem Karoli's Mahasamadhi, Mukerjee wrote two English-language books about him: By His Grace: A Devotee's Story, and The Near and the Dear: Stories of Neem Karoli Baba and His Devotees.
 These works are, in part, autobiographical as well.
 Mukerjee is also mentioned in passing in Ram Dass's book Miracle of Love: Stories about Neem Karoli Baba.

 Mukerjee and Jawaharlal Nehru were college classmates.
 There is at least one existing picture of them together, which is published in By His Grace: A Devotee's Story.